trigaten/Learn_Prompting/docs/intermediate/least_to_most.md

 ### Results

-Standard prompting with text-davinci-002 results in 6% of successful SCAN problems solved, while Least to Most prompting results in an impressive 76% success rate.
+Standard prompting with text-davinci-002 (the model used in the paper) results in 6% of successful SCAN problems solved, while Least to Most prompting results in an impressive 76% success rate.
 The results are event more significant with code-davinci-002, where Least to Most prompting achieves a 99.7% success rate.